-Current gas storage level: Germany in winter preparation!
+Current gas storage level: Germany preparing for winter!

 Transparenz: Redaktionell erstellt und geprüft.